One of the nuts-and-bolts issues of practically maintaining a property is ensuring that the water systems are correctly treated and nice and safe.

 There’s good news and bad news when it comes to things being updated.

-The bad is that it does need doing, roughly every year, and may require a new risk assessment etc where required.
+The bad is that it does need doing, roughly every year, and may require a new risk assessment etc., where needed.

 The good news is that it doesn’t haven’t to be as complicated as you might think.
 Even the main Water Risk Assessment doesn’t even need re-doing for the sake of it – so long as nothing has changed and you’ve noted as so.